 Enhanced Key Usage must not contain Client Authentication or Server Authentication.

 No explicit limit to the length of the certificate chain.
-VMCA uses the OpenSSL default, which is ten certificates.
+VMCA uses the OpenSSL default, which is 10 certificates.

-VMCA does not support certificates with wildcards or with more than one DNS name.
+Certificates with wildcards or with more than one DNS name are not supported.